Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 To allow public client authentication on your Azure AD tenant:

-- Go to the Azure portal.
-- Go to the `Authentication` page.
+1. In the Azure portal, navigate to the **Authentication** page.
-- Scroll to the bottom of this page, and you will see something that says: `Allow public client flows`, and close to that, you will see a `yes` and `no` switch.
-Make sure this is set to `yes`.
+2. Scroll to the bottom of the page.
+You'll see something that says **Allow public client flows**.
+Near that, you'll see a **yes** / **no** toggle.
+Set this toggle to **yes**.

-  After that, you should not need to specify a client secret to authenticate with this credential.
+After that, you shouldn't need to specify a client secret to authenticate with this credential.

 ## Troubleshoot service principal authentication issues